pippinbarr/cart263-2019/slides/activity-slamina/activity-slamina.md

 ## 5. Adding buttons

 1. Add a variable to the top of the program called `correctAnimal` that will store the current correct animal to guess
-1. Define an `addButton(label)` function at the bottom of your script (label with be the argument it is passed with the animal name to put on the button):
+1. Define an `addButton(label)` function at the bottom of your script (label will be the argument it is passed with the animal name to put on the button):
   1. Use jQuery to create a `div` element with class `guess` and put it in a variable
   1. Use jQuery to set the text of the element to the label provided
   1. Use jQuery UI to turn the element into a button